Youngcius/monodromy/README.md

 ```

 In this example, the QuantumCircuit `qc` is analyzed using the `MonodromyDepth` with `CXGate` as the basis gate.
 The PassManager `pm` runs the circuit, and the computed depth is compared against an expected value.
 Confirms that using this pass is key to recognizing the changing cost of depth post-decomposition.

-#### Change log:

-1. Modification to python packing, for ease of use.
-2. Created a combined consolidation and depth analysis into a Qiskit AnalysisPass.
-   The original work was conducted in the [Pitt-JonesLab/slam_decomposition](https://github.com/Pitt-JonesLab/slam_decomposition) repository.
-This repository is a cleaner, more focused implementation of the key ideas, avoiding the complexities found in the original [polytope_wrap.py](https://github.com/Pitt-JonesLab/slam_decomposition/blob/main/src/slam/utils/polytopes/polytope_wrap.py) file.
-3. Simple utilities for easier gate Haar scores, coverage set building/plotting
-4. CircuitPolytopes now include instruction data instead of just operation strings

 ---

 ## Overview